yomidevs/yomitan/docs/development/language-features.md

 Here, by setting `valid` to `false`, we are telling the test function to fail this test case if only `boss` deinflects to `bo` with the `ns` condition under a double `plural` rule.

 You can also optionally pass a `preprocess` helper function to `testLanguageTransformer`.
-Confer the language transforms test files for its specific use case.
+Refer to the language transforms test files for its specific use case.

 ### Text Postprocessors